 Orthogonal Polynomials

-Recurrence relations
+Recurrence Relations

-\[\int_\Gamma \omega(y) H_{n}(y) H_m(y) dy = N^2_{nm}\delta_{nm}\]
+\[\int_\Gamma \omega(y) H_{n}(y) H_m(y) \,dy = N^2_{nm}\delta_{nm}\]

 where

-\[ N_{nn} := \| H_n \|_{\omega}^2 := \int_\Gamma \omega(y) H_{n}(y) H_n(y) dy\]
+\[N_{nn} := \| H_n \|_{\omega}^2 := \int_\Gamma \omega(y) H_{n}(y) H_n(y) \,dy\]

-satisfy the three-term recurrence relation
+The polynomials satisfy the three-term recurrence relation:

-\[\begin{aligned} H_{n+2}(y) & = (a_n y-b_n) H_{n+1}(y) - c_n H_{n}(y) \end{aligned}\]
+\[\begin{aligned} H_{n+2}(y) & = (a_n y - b_n) H_{n+1}(y) - c_n H_{n}(y) \end{aligned}\]

-initialized by $H_0 = 0$ and $H_1 = 1$.
+with initial values $H_0 = 0$ and $H_1 = 1$.

 ExtendableASGFEM.evaluate!